U.S. 190 project in Cove could change

 Certain aspects of that project, however, could change.

-The city of Copperas Cove was awarded $10 million from KTMPO in 2017, which includes a 20 percent match ($2 million) from TxDOT.
+The city was awarded $10 million from the Killeen-Temple Metropolitan Planning Organization in 2017, which includes a 20 percent match ($2 million) from TxDOT.
 The project also includes a $420,000 landscaping feature funded by the Governor’s Community Achievement Award.

 Cove has spent more than $721,000 toward the preliminary design.
 The city is required to pay more than $1 million for the design process.